TEDxAuckland/tedx-auckland-site/src/_posts/2018-10-03-an-interview-with-elliott-blade---tedxauckland-licensee.md

 We want a sustainable, well-run organisation, and to keep growing the community of people involved who are in such diverse areas; from different types of art to finance to environmentalism.

 We want to make sure it’s run every year, get more partners on board and spread the word so every Aucklander knows we’re here.

+&lt;hr&gt;

+Be Part Of It.
+[Book Now For Your Place At TEDxAuckland 2018: Off-Piste.](https://tedxauckland.com/events/2018/)